Driver guilty in hit-and-run death of Nanakuli teen

 Armitage testified in her own defense during trial saying she had consumed one mai tai and one shot of tequila the day of the crash.
 Others testified she had consumed more and her blood alcohol concentration measured .13 after the crash.
 A person is legally under the influence of alcohol if their BAC is .08 or greater.

 Werner’s family waited more than three years for the trial to begin.
 During that time, the Werners worked to raise awareness about the dangers of impaired driving and speeding.
 They advocated for changes to improve highway safety.
+Some people have also mentioned that drivers should carry emergency car first aid kits as well (find out more now), so if they come across a crash they can try and help with any injuries that may occur.
 They also sponsored a bill that passed into law in 2018 known as Kaulana’s Law.
 It allows judges to double prison time for drivers found guilty of negligent homicide if they also flee the scene of a deadly crash.

 Armitage is not subject to sentencing under Kaulana’s Law because it was not adopted until after Kaulana’s death.
 Armitage faces maximum 10-year prison terms for each charge when she is sentenced in November.